MenaWANG/spark_utils/README.md

 ## What's Inside?

-Our `spark_utils` module is packed with useful functions for common PySpark tasks.
+The `spark_utils` module is packed with useful functions for common PySpark tasks.
 Here's a sneak peek at some of the goodies you'll find:

-### Available Now:
+### WIP:
-- **EDA (Exploratory Data Analysis)**: Essential tools to help you understand and explore your data quickly and efficiently.
+- [**EDA (Exploratory Data Analysis)**](EDA_demo.ipynb): Essential tools to help you understand and explore your data quickly and efficiently.

 ### Coming Soon:
 - **Data Transformations**: Functions to filter, select, and rename columns effortlessly.